Cost of Attendance

 Tuition and Fees:

 Tuition and fees are charged at a flat yearly rate, regardless of the actual hours enrolled.
 The academic term is the full academic year, so all courses taken during the academic year are covered.
-Tuition is billed twice a year, 50% in the Fall, 50% in the Spring .
+Tuition is billed three times a year, 1/3 in the Fall, Spring, and Summer.
 The tuition and fees are reviewed annually and are subject to change.

 Books and Supplies: